Last updated: October 2025

 What Is Meth and How Is It Made?

-To understand the warning signs of a former crystal meth lab, you first need to know crystal meth production and why it’s so easy to produce in a house.
 Crystal Methamphetamine, or meth, is a derivative of amphetamine.
 Amphetamine gained popularity as a nasal decongestant.
-It is a high-octane stimulant classified as a Schedule II substance by the United States Government.
+It is a high-octane stimulant classified as a Schedule II substance by the US government.

 Over-the-counter cold medicines that contain ephedrine or pseudoephedrine serve as the base for this drug.
-These drugs are then combined and cooked with chemicals like acetone, freon, and phosphorous that cause a chemical crystallization to occur.
+They are then combined and cooked with chemicals like acetone, freon, and phosphorus that cause a chemical crystallization to occur.

 Warning: Meth production is extremely unstable.
 A wrong combination of these chemicals can lead to explosions, fires, or long-lasting contamination.